rexsteroxy/laravel_auth_service/README.md

 ## Unit Test
-* Wrote a basic unit test to confirm application URL's return a 200 request.
+* Wrote a basic feature test to confirm application URL's return a 200 request.
+* Wrote a basic unit test to confirm that the admin sees all users on the dashboard
-##  Command to run the application test
+##  Steps to run the application test
-`./vendor/phpunit/phpunit/phpunit
-`
+- Using your gitbash or terminal navigate to the root directory of this project and run the command below.
+- `./vendor/phpunit/phpunit/phpunit`